keatonwilson/biostats/README.md

 ####6.
 Variance and error [Week 6] - Keaton
 a.
 Learning Objectives:
     1. Students will be able to describe the utility of attributing error/variance to data sets (real-world scenarios) - why error and variance matters (lying with charts).
-    2.Students will be able to describe different ways of attributing error to data sets (SE, SD, CI, variance) - REAL definition of 95% confidence       interval (subtle, but important).
+    2. Students will be able to describe different ways of attributing error to data sets (SE, SD, CI, variance) - REAL definition of 95% confidence interval (subtle, but important).
-    3.Students can use variance and error to make interesting inferences about data (outliers - maybe simpler is better here).
+    3. Students can use variance and error to make interesting inferences about data (outliers - maybe simpler is better here).

 What is a p-value, limit of just that value, and other measures [Week 7] LEARNING OUTCOMES: